Recreation Management

 13. Demonstrate the technical skills necessary for the safe participation in recreational activities in a variety of environments.

-14. Develop, manage, and evaluate budgets related to recreational programs.
+14. Develop budgets related to recreational programs.

 Successful completion of this certificate may lead to employment in a variety of different occupations and industries.
 Below are examples of related occupations with associated Maricopa County-based annual median wages* for this certificate.
 Education requirements vary for the occupations listed below, so you may need further education or degrees in order to qualify for some of these jobs and earn the related salaries.
 Please visit with an academic advisor and/or program director for additional information.
 You can click on any occupation to view the detail regarding education level, wages, and employment information.